DevExpress/devextreme-documentation/concepts/Common/TypeScript Guides/10 Events/00 Events.md

 TypeScript offers tools to handle events with precision and type safety.
-This section lists the key aspects of handling events in DevExtreme components.
+This section explains how to read events in DevExtreme components.